Moving To Vegas To Retire?

 The Las Vegas Paiute Golf Resort: Just a half hour’s drive from downtown, the Paiute Golf Resort is much more than an amazing golf course; it’s located also a resort-quality location of scenic beauty.
 The course has a range of special challenges for the practiced golfer, including the famous snow course.

-Blue Man Group: A favorite of just about anyone is the Blue Man Group, an impressive, wacky show of pantomime, drumming, antics and music.
+Blue Man Group: A favorite of just about anyone in the Blue Man Group, an impressive, wacky show of pantomime, drumming, antics, and music.
 This is also a great treat when family comes to town.

 Everything Under the Desert Sun: Las Vegas is also famous for stage magic, dance, juggling, mime, ventriloquism, and off the wall comedians.
 Whatever you can imagine, there’s a stage somewhere in Las Vegas where someone does it.
 Whether it’s weird, wacky, wonderful, or somewhere in between – Vegas performers are a cut above the norm and will deliver top-notch live entertainment 7 days a week.

 Once you’re settled in, don’t miss the chance to enjoy the natural beauty of Southern Nevada.
 There are numerous National, State and Local parks to visit in the surrounding area including:

 Red Rock Canyon National Conservation Area – located just outside Summerlin in the west valley, Red Rock Canyon lives up to its name, with beautiful vistas you can enjoy on the 13-mile scenic drive around the edge of the park.
 If you feel adventurous, there are hiking trails and even rock climbing if you (or maybe the grandkids) are up to it.